GroenewaldM/Data_Science_Projects/cleaning_robot_simulation/README.md

 ## Understanding

-The two types of robots that are simulated are StandardRobot and RandomWalkRobot.StandardRobot navigates by moving in a straight line intil a boundary of the room has been reached upon which it changes direction randomly and tries to move again.RandomWalkRobot randomly changes direction with every move step.
+The two types of robots that are simulated are StandardRobot and RandomWalkRobot.
+StandardRobot navigates by moving in a straight line intil a boundary of the room has been reached upon which it changes direction randomly and tries to move again.RandomWalkRobot randomly changes direction with every move step.

 testRobotMovement simulates the movement of a single robot in a 5x5 room while runSimulation allows you to select a number of robots as well as the size of a room.
 To use runSimulation uncomment the appropriatly commented sections sections of code.